Summary

 B) For Owners and Borrowers Navigating Insurance

-- Risk-based pricing is coming (and already here in surplus lines).
-Expect mitigation‑for‑access trade-offs as CDI implements reforms allowing catastrophe modeling and reinsurance costs in rates; build defensible wildfire hardening plans to stay in the admitted market.
+- Risk-based pricing on the horizon (already available in surplus lines).
+Expect mitigation-for-access trade-offs as CDI implements reforms that allow catastrophe modeling and reinsurance costs to be factored into rates.
+Built defensible wildfire hardening plans to stay in the admitted market.
 (State Farm Newsroom) • (Moody’s)

 C) For Developers and Cities